vikas-bhardwaj/octoread/README.md

 - defined using `rem` units
 - expressed with large, legible fonts
 - built with Sass
-- responsively designed using media queires
+- responsively designed using media queries

 [Read my blog post to learn more.](http://vladigleba.com/blog/2013/10/31/introducing-readify-a-new-octopress-theme-focused-on-readibility/)